Cold Email for Real Estate Agents: Templates That Convert

 Why this sequence works:

-- Day 8: Graceful exit with open door
+- Day 8: graceful exit with an open door

 Message 1 (Day 0): Template #2 (Off-Market Opportunity)